 - A physical space that you can use to meet with your crew

-- 1-2 hours per week of common time that all participants can commit to.
+- 1-2 hours per module of common time that all participants can commit to.
 Every lesson contains activities that require 4 participants.
 Crews may not meet in sub-groups or complete cohort activities alone.

-- All participants must also have 1-2 additional hours per week to complete independent work projects.
+- All participants must also have 1-2 additional hours per module to complete independent work projects.

-- Participants must have access to a mailing address that we can send weekly packages to.
+- Participants must have access to a mailing address that we can send module packages to.

 Grant is a former computer science teacher and district administrator.
 He has led #CSforAll initiatives at multiple school districts in multiple states across the nation and has developed computer science curricula and standards.
 In recognition for his leadership in computer science education, he won the 2015 Digital Innovation in Learning Award – Administrator Trailblazer.
 He has served on national computer science education panels.
 He is also one of the authors of the 2017 CSTA Computer Science Standards.